 special instructions

-Ferrum Lek solutions for intravenous and intramuscular administration should not be mixed with other drugs in the same syringe.
-If Ferrum Leka enters the perineous space, it is necessary, without removing the needle, to inject a little saline, after which the affected area should be treated with Chondroitin-AKOS ointment or another containing mucopolysaccharides.
+Ferrum Lek solutions for intravenous and intramuscular administration cannot be mixed with other drugs in the same syringe.
+If Ferrum Leka gets into the perivenous space, it is necessary, without removing the needle, to inject a little physiological solution, after which the affected area is treated with Chondroitin-AKOS ointment or another containing mucopolysaccharides.

 Intramuscular and intravenous administration of the drug is allowed only in a hospital setting.

-The tablets and syrup may cause stool to turn black, which is normal and does not require any treatment.
+The tablets and syrup may cause black stool, which is normal and does not require any treatment.

-All dosage forms of Ferrum Lek do not affect the speed of psychomotor reactions, therefore, while taking the drug, you can control mechanisms, including driving a car.
+All dosage forms of Ferrum Leka do not affect the speed of psychomotor reactions, therefore, while taking the drug, you can operate machinery, including driving a car.

 Overdose

-An overdose when taking Ferrum Lek tablets or syrup is almost impossible, since excess iron is not absorbed from the intestines into the blood.
+An overdose when taking Ferrum Lek tablets or syrup is practically impossible, since excess iron is not absorbed from the intestines into the blood.

-An overdose can develop with intravenous or intramuscular administration of solutions, when iron enters the blood directly, and is manifested by the following symptoms:
+An overdose can develop with intravenous or intramuscular administration of solutions, when iron enters directly into the blood, and is manifested by the following symptoms:

 • Nausea;